 - English 10, 11, and 12, preparation for university entrance

 Canadian students study for minimum 12 years (Primary School + Secondary School).
 This program gives foreign students the possibility to attend a secondary school, from grade 8 to grade 12.

 A school year is divided in two semesters.
 As a foreign student, you can integrate in a class for one semester or for one or several school years and ultimately gain a Canadian High School diploma.

 Some courses are offered for one semester.
 Students have also the possibility to change subjects during the school year depending on level and availability.

 Schools offer a variety of sport, cultural and social activities.
 The school gives you an unique chance to do activities that you have never done before and to join in the daily life of Canadians students of your age.

 Your placement will be in a selection of 5 secondary schools in the Nanaimo district.
-Every school offers a broad curriculum and has between 650 and 1300 students.
+Every school offers a broad curriculum and boast between 650 and 1300 students er year.

 In each school there is a team of counselors and tutors who will assist the students and international coordinators who will follow the students during their stay.
 The teachers and staff at the school are friendly and will help the students to achieve their goals.

 You can choose 4 subjects per semester.
 Every school offers a wide selection in various fields